 51 As others have noted: "The most ominous proposal comes from the United Nations.
 The UN's International Narcotics Control Board's 1997 report called on member states to criminalize opposition to the war on drugs.
 Citing the 1988 UN Convention Against Illicit Trafficking in Narcotic Drugs and Psychotropic Substances, the INCB claimed that all governments are obligated to enact laws that prohibit 'inciting' or 'inducing' people to use illegal drugs.
-If such a vague restriction on freedom of expression were not odious enough, the INCB contends further that member governments are also obligated to ban speech that 'shows illicit drug use in a favorable light' or any advocacy of 'a change in the drug law.""
-Ted Galen Carpenter, Collateral this has been a price that they have been willing to pay and to preserve their sense of righteousness, they twisted the dynamics of demand and supply into one of victim and aggressor.
+If such a vague restriction on freedom of expression were not odious enough, the INCB contends further that member governments are also obligated to ban speech that 'shows illicit drug use in a favorable light' or any advocacy of 'a change in the drug law.'"
+Ted Galen Carpenter, Collateral Damage: The Wide-Ranging Consequences of America's Drug War, in TIMOTHY LYNCH (ED.), AFTER PROHIBITION: AN ADULT APPROACH TO DRUG POLICIES IN THE 21ST CENTURY (2000) 157 one of victim and aggressor.
 In so doing, it became possible to justify sentences that far exceeded those of rapists and murderers-and to live with themselves, they would detach from Moral ground.
+Nevertheless, denying constitutional obligations becomes very easy when a collective effort is made, and their rejection of autonomy rights ensured a modern reign of terror intended to make life as hard as possible for those involved with the illegal drugs.

-Nevertheless, denving constitutional obligations becomes easy when a collective effort is made, and their rejection of autonomy rights ensured a modern reign of terror intended to make life as hard as possible for those involved with the illegal drugs.
 If they only could stop more drugs, arrest more pushers, and convince the rest of society that drugs were bad, prohibitionists imagined that the battle would be won.
-Victory would be assured, and the prohibitionist-state of mind would not feel threatened by competition.
-No matter, then, that humanity would be locked in a culture that was designed to make them feel worthless, that would make them work in trades that did more harm than good and whose values were designed by a weak and fear-filled ego, disconnected from emotion, spirituality, and a more wholesome psyche.
-The problem was not war-profiteers, bankers, corrupt politicians, guilt-ridden religion, or a status quo which opposed integrity by suppressing the human spirit; prohibitionists could not think that the victims they were perusing were anything but the symptoms of a plague that needed to be stopped, for they had sufficient faith in the system to embrace scapegoating.
+Victory would be assured and the prohibitionist-state of consciousness would not ever again feel threatened by competition.
+No matter, then, that humanity would be locked in a culture that was designed to make them feel worthless, that would make them work in trades that did more harm than good, and whose values were designed by a weak and fear-filled ego, disconnected from emotion, spiritual reality, and a more wholesome psyche.
+The problem was not war-profiteers, bankers, corrupt politicians, guilt-ridden religion, or a status quo which opposed integrity by suppressing the human spirit; prohibitionists could not think that the victims they were perusing were anything but the symptoms of a plague that needed to be stopped, for they had sufficient faith in the system to believe in the self-affirming nonsense of international drug warriors.